Abhishek400217/teenspend-pro/README.md

 # 🤝 Contributing

-Contributions, issues, and feature requests are welcome.
+Contributions, suggestions, and feature requests are always welcome.

 If you'd like to improve TeenSpend Pro: